 If you love werewolves, it’s frustrating how hard these films are to find.
-Thankfully, Shudder has 7 great werewolf movies we can sink our teeth into.
+But we’ve got 7 great werewolf movies to sink your teeth into.

 Werewolves are one of those classic monsters that just never seem to get enough play in horror movies.
 While vampires and zombies seem to pop up in every other horror movie, werewolves remain criminally underrated and underrepresented.
 But here at Morbidly Beautiful, we’re all about celebrating those who deserve more love and attention.
 And thankfully, there are at least seven watchable movies currently streaming on Shudder that give this beleaguered monster its proper place in the spotlight (or, more appropriately, moonlight).